TautvydasVck/Teltonika_event-reporting-testing/README.md

 # Python program to test event reporting functionality of Teltonika devices
+## User documentation (in progress)
+### Prerequisites
+- Installed sshpass utility
+For ubuntu command 'sudo apt install sshpass' can be used.
+- The device that is being tested should be tested on fresh settings It is recommended to create a profile if current devices settings are important.
+Installed additional python packages:
+- paramiko (pip install paramiko)
+- requests (pip install requests)
+### Launching the automatic test
+- Using command python3 launch the main file 'event-report-test.py' (example: python3 event-report-test.py)
+- Using flags, if necessary, provide login data, IP addresses of devices and JSON configuration file's path.
+Flag -h or --help will show you what each flag does and it equires.
+### To create and activate virtual environment
+- Install virtualenv (python3 -m pip install virtualenv)
+- Create virtual environment (virtualenv -p python3 .venv)
+- Execute the activate script (source virtualenv-folder/bin/activate)
+- To deactive virtual environment type 'deactivate' in python program folder
 ## Task's information, requirements
 ### Automate the testing of Events Reporting
 The purpose of this automated test is to create a program that will test all Events Reporting rules variations and trigger these rules to check whether information is sent when it happens and if the sent information is correct.